sbidoul/runboat/README.md

 ## Kubernetes resources

-All resources to be deployed in kubernetes for a build are in `src/runboat/kubefiles`.
-They are gathered together from a `kustomization.yaml` jinja template that leads to three possible resource groups depending on a mode variable in the jinja rendering context:
+All resources to be deployed in kubernetes for a build are in [src/runboat/kubefiles](./src/runboat/kubefiles).
+They are gathered together from a `kustomization.yaml` jinja template that leads to three possible resource groups depending on a `mode` variable in the jinja rendering context:

-- the deployment with its associated service and ingress;
+- `deployment` creates a kubernetes deployment with its associated service and ingress;
-- the initialization job that creates the database;
+- `initialization` creates a job that creates the database;
-- the cleanup job that drops the database;
+- `cleanup` creates a job that drops the database;

 Besides the three modes, the controller has limited knowledge of what the kubefiles actually deploy.
 It expects the following to hold true:

 - the `runboat/build` label is set on all resources, with the unique build name as value;
-- a deployment starts with 0 replicas and must initially have a `runboat/init-status=todo` label, as well as a `runboat/cleanup` finalizer;
+- a deployment starts with 0 replicas and is created with a `runboat/init-status=todo` label, as well as a `runboat/cleanup` finalizer;
 - the intialization job has a `runboat/job-kind=initialize` label;
 - the cleanup job has a `runboat/job-kind=cleanup` label.